-Peter's happiness, in the form of a recipe, is about the love behind the cooking.
-His memory of the act of kindness that goes along with cooking for someone is tied to the happiness felt in the moment.
+Happiness in the form of a recipe is about the love behind the cooking.
+His memory of the act of kindness that goes along with cooking for someone is tied to the happiness felt in that moment.
 Happiness for Peter is about caring for someone, taking new steps in a relationship, and learning to love new things.